ivuorinen/starred/README.md

 - [rusq/slackdump](https://github.com/rusq/slackdump) - Save or export your private and public Slack messages, threads, files, and users locally without admin privileges.
 - [sanathp/statusok](https://github.com/sanathp/statusok) - Monitor your Website and APIs from your Computer.
 Get Notified through Slack, E-mail when your server is down or response time is more than expected.
 - [schollz/croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another :crocodile: :package:
-- [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
-Blob store has O(1) disk seek, cloud tiering.
-Filer supports Cloud Drive, xDC replication, Kubernetes, POSIX FUSE mount, S3 API, S3 Gateway, Hadoop, WebDAV, encryption, Erasure Coding.
-Enterprise version is at seaweedfs.com.
+- [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a distributed storage system for object storage (S3), file systems, and Iceberg tables, designed to handle billions of files with O(1) disk access and effortless horizontal scaling.
 - [securego/gosec](https://github.com/securego/gosec) - Go security checker
 - [skx/sysbox](https://github.com/skx/sysbox) - sysadmin/scripting utilities, distributed as a single binary
 - [snyk/studio-mcp](https://github.com/snyk/studio-mcp) -